 The VBGF is parameterized by L∞ (asymptotic length), k (the rate at which asymptotic length is approached) and t0 (the estimated age at length zero).
 The prediction for length at age Li is subject to an error term ε that is assumed to be lognormally distributed with zero mean and variance σ.
 Our model estimates values for the three biological parameters at each of six strata for two sexes (fish of “unknown” sex were removed from the analysis beforehand); the error term is assumed universal across strata and sex.

-Equation 4 La=L∞×(1-exp-ka-t0+ εand the additive error term ε is assumed to be normally distributed with mean zero.
+Equation 4 La=L∞×(1-exp-ka-t0+ ε

+The likelihood standard deviation is an allometric function of mean length, and the additive error term ε is assumed to be normally distributed with mean zero.

 We executed a maximum of 1000 iterations.
 Initial parameters were t0 = 0, s0 = 0.1, s1 = 1, with L∞ = 70, K = 0.